 Access to equity market data is essential for “retail” investors to make informed investment decisions.
-However, new research by BETTER FINANCE found that the equity market data published by the four largest EU equity markets (in 2019, according to ESMA) on their websites are either totally or partially de facto not accessible for non-professional users.
+However, new research by BETTER FINANCE found that online equity market data published by the four largest EU equity markets (in 2019, according to ESMA) are de facto not or just partially accessible to non-professional usersde facto not accessible for non-professional users.

-The European Securities and Markets Authority (ESMA) also found that many equity markets fail to fully comply with the law, especially with regards to the timeliness (a maximum delay of 15 minutes) and format of the information provided.
+The European Securities and Markets Authority (ESMA) also noted that many equity markets fail to fully comply with the law, especially with regards to the timeliness (a maximum delay of 15 minutes) and format of the trade data provided..

 BETTER FINANCE 2021 Report on “Consumer Access to EU Equity Trade Data”